Hereditary Automorphic Lie Algebras: Polyhedral Groups

 Most attention will go to the non-cyclic groups, the groups with three exceptional orbits.
 For convenience we fix in this situation

 choose $\nal\ge\nbe\ge\nga$ and use the presentation

-Notice the Euler characteristic of the sphere, $\dal+\dbe-\dga=2$.
+Notice the Euler characteristic of the sphere, $\dal-\dga+\dbe=2$.

 Representations of polyhedral groups have the following curious property.
-The special case of the icosahedral group is discussed by Lusztig \cite{lusztig2003homomorphisms} where it is attributed to Serre. \begin{Lemma} If $G$ is a polyhedral group and $V$ a $G$-module, then
+The special case of the icosahedral group is discussed by Lusztig \cite{lusztig2003homomorphisms} where it is attributed to Serre.
+The general proof given in \cite{knibbeler2014invariants} is included below. \begin{Lemma} If $G$ is a noncyclic polyhedral group and $V$ a $G$-module, then

-where $g_i$ is a generator of a stabilizer subgroup at an exceptional orbit $\Gamma_i$. \end{Lemma} We refer to \cite{knibbeler2014invariants} for a proof.
-This result will mostly be used for nontrivial irreducible representations $V$ of non-cyclic polyhedral groups.
-In that case the formula simplifies to and we find the direct sum of vector spaces (not of \(G\)-modules) $V=V^{\langle g_\al\rangle}\oplus V^{\langle g_\be\rangle}\oplus V^{\langle g_\ga\rangle}$.